fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

    PXE [Client System Architecture Type Option Definition][3], values below) and NBP file names.
 So in modern term, it would have been called _NBP registry_ or something like that.
 There can be more than one Boot services co-existed.
 It is up to the client to choose.
+According to the [spec][1], PXE 2.1 supports the following client architectures:

     <pre class="brush:plain;">
         Type   Architecture Name